mui/material-ui/docs/pages/blog/2023-toolpad-beta-announcement.md

 Toolpad can import [external React components](https://mui.com/toolpad/concepts/custom-components/), ready to be used in its visual designer.
 Your past effort shouldn't go to waste and you shouldn't be limited by the stock component suite.

-### Bring your own back end
+### Bring your own back-end

-Directly integrate with your Node.js back end and have your data available on the page without writing any REST endpoints or fetch logic.
+Directly integrate with your Node.js back-end and have your data available on the page without writing any REST endpoints or fetch logic.
 Need that prisma model on the page?
 Expose it through a serverless function and Toolpad does the rest.

 ### Own your code

 Toolpad runs fully locally.
-You're not stuck with an online code editor or a suboptimal github integration.
+You're not stuck with an online code editor or a suboptimal GitHub integration.
 All configuration is stored in local files which you can version-control, edit, and deploy in any way you want.

 <img alt="Building an application on Toolpad " src="/static/blog/2023-toolpad-beta-announcement/code.png" style="margin-bottom: 16px;" loading="lazy" width="2048" height="1536" />